kylejmacfarland/jetan/readme.md

 #### Panthan

 Panthans are similar to pawns in chess.
-They can move one space in any direction **except** the space directly behind orthagonally.
+They can move and can capture one space in any direction **except** the space directly behind orthagonally.

 #### Thoat

-Thoat moves as a knight in chess, either two spaces vertically and one space horizontally or two spaces horizontally and one space vertically.
-They can jump over pieces.
+The Thoat moves as a knight in chess, either two spaces vertically and one space horizontally or two spaces horizontally and one space vertically.
+It can jump over pieces.

 #### Warrior

+The Warrior can move up to two spaces in a single orthagonal or diagonal direction.
+It cannot jump over pieces.

 #### Padwar

+The Padwar can move up to two spaces in any single diagonal direction.
+It cannot jump over pieces.

 #### Dwar

+The Dwar can move up to three spaces in any single orthagonal direction.
+It cannot jump over pieces.

+#### Flier

+The Flier can move up to three spaces in any single diagonal direction.
+It can jump over pieces.

 #### Chief

+The Chief can move up to three spaces in any single orthagonal direction.
+It cannot jump over pieces.

 #### Princess

+The Princess can move up to three spaces in any single orthagonal direction.
+It can jump over pieces.
+The Princess cannot capture pieces.
+The Princess may move up to ten spaces in any single orthagonal direction once per game as an escape move.

 ## About the AI

 This program is written in C and utilizes various methods used by chess AI programs.
+The AI is very much a work in progress with many improvements planned for the future.